-Powell, Jenny (1960- ) is a poet, performance poet and creative writing tutor.
+Powell, Jenny (1960- ) is primarily known as a poet, performance poet, creative writing tutor and literacy teacher.

 Jenny Powell was born in Dunedin.
-After a brief sojourn in Wellington, Powell returned to Dunedin where she continues to live.
+After studying music in Wellington, Powell returned to Dunedin where she continues to live.

 In 1996 she graduated from John Dolan's Poetry Class at Otago University.
-Jenny Powell (who also published as Jenny Powell-Chalmers) has been published in Cadenza, Landfall, Percutio, New New Zealand Poets and Wildes Licht.
+Jenny Powell (who also published as Jenny Powell-Chalmers) has been widely published in literary journals and anthologies, including Ambit, Sentinal Literary Quarterly, Orbit, The Guardian, Cordite, Cadenza, Landfall, Sport, Percutio, New New Zealand Poets and Wildes Licht.

 Montecillo Child, Powell’s performance piece for voices, images and soundscape had its debut season at Toitu Otago Settler’s Gallery in 2015.
 It was produced by Talking House as one of the Gallipoli centennial commemorations.